Printed Journal | Indexed Journal | Refereed Journal | Peer Reviewed Journal

 How to cite this article:

-Dr. Laxmi Narayana Sripuram, Dr. Madhusudan Rao Sirivole and Dr. Sreevani Namani.
+Dr. Laxmi Narayana Sripuram, Dr. Madhusudan Rao Sirivole, Dr. Sreevani Namani.
 Human chorionic gonadotropin levels as a biochemical markers in pregnancy induced hypertension.
-International Journal of Advanced Biochemistry Research.
-2017; 1(1): 01-04.
+Int J Adv Biochem Res 2017;1(1):01-04.